Environmental and Topical Toxins

 SLS is used in industrial cleaners and in cosmetic products.
 I don’t know about you, but it makes me uncomfortable that something that is used in an industrial cleaner would be in the cosmetics I put on my face!

 Sodium Laureth sulfate, also known as SLES, is reported to be slightly less irritating than SLS and has greater foaming action.
 There is also ammonium lauryl sulfate, or ALS which is similar to SLS and poses the same risks.

 Sodium Lauryl Sulfate sounds benign enough as it is derived from coconuts, but unfortunately it is contaminated during the manufacturing process with the toxic byproduct dioxane.
 Dioxane is suspected of being carcinogenic and may adversely affect the kidneys, liver and central nervous system.
 This is according to the National Institute for Occupational Safety and Health.

 Remember to read your labels and look for products that say they are SLS free.

 Next on our hit parade of nasty ingredients are triclosan and triclocarban..
-Although the Food and Drug Administration banned triclosan from hand soaps and body wash in the country back in 2016, it can still be found in many products including toothpaste which, unbelievably, was not included in the ban!
-Lauded for its antibacterial properties back in the day, current wisdom maintains triclosan is no more effective than simple soap and water.
+Although the Food and Drug Administration banned triclosan from hand soaps and body wash in the country back in 2016, it could still be found in some products including toothpaste which, unbelievably, was not included in the ban!
+That was supposed to have changed in 2018, and you should no longer find triclosan in products.
+Once lauded for its antibacterial properties back in the day, current wisdom maintains triclosan is no more effective than simple soap and water.